muratk3n/thirdwave/en/tweets/2019/week42.md

 ---

-Owww...
-You shouldna step into that firing range Kamala.
-Bad bad bad..
-(The big tech thing).

-\#demdebate

-*2019-10-16 9:1:13*

----

 Biden is subdued, not as much fire and brimstone anymore.
 Some others came to his defense, but it won't matter.